GermanBluefox/ioBroker.db/SCHEMA.md

 * common.mode
 * common.enabled (value should be false so new instances are disabled by default)
 * common.language (possible values: javascript, other)
+* common.browse (search in the home network the devices automatically)

 #### instance